lacunaverse/cirrus/README.md

 # cirrus

-`fast and dirty named entity recognition`
+`quick and dirty entity recognition`

-Cirrus attempts to serialize arbitrary natural text into a Go value.
+Cirrus attempts to serialize arbitrary natural text into a Go value using dictionary matching.
+At the moment it doesn't really do much, and shouldn't be used by anybody.

+Cirrus tries to parse tokens into various values based on pretty simple heuristics like capitalization and the presence of a dollar sign.
+Some entities, like cardinality ("one", "many", "ten", etc) have to be matched against every token.

 ## Roadmap

++ grouping of sequential entities
+  + e.g. sequential cardinals can be grouped, `two dozen` becomes `Result{Value: 24}`

 ## Examples